-The Milt Zaslow award for 2013 went to Catie Gast and Kerry Van Rees from the Matapeake Middle School in Stevensville who are pictured below with their teacher, Jillian Ferris, and their exhibit.
-Their award was in the Junior Division, Group Exhibit category and was presented by Senator Mike Miller.
+The Milt Zaslow award for 2013 in the Junior Division went to Catie Gast and Kerry Van Rees from the Matapeake Middle School in Stevensville who are pictured below on the left with their teacher, Jillian Ferris, and their exhibit.
+Their award was in the Group Exhibit category and was presented by Senator Mike Miller.

 The National Cryptologic Museum will display their exhibit (with process paper and annotated bibliography) on Saturday, June 1 and Saturday, June 15, between 10 AM and 2 PM.

-The following is their processs paper for the exhibit:
+The following is their process paper for the exhibit:

 The Navajo Code Talkers: Turning the Tide of World War II in the Pacific.